-The map above shows the best surfing beaches which are more easily accessible from town.
+The map above shows the best surfing and swimming beaches which are more easily accessible from town.
 Check out this map of Byron Bay beaches which includes all the beaches mentioned in this article.

 Belongil Beach